 NOTICE: A spark plug with a heat range too high will always cause engine damage if the engine is operated in conditions more severe than intended for that plug.
 Always use the spark plugs recommended for your snowmobile.
-See your Owner's Manual Supplement.
+See the specifications section beginning on page 98.